Gilroy Garlic Festival Gunman Posted About Far-Right Book Before Shooting

 The gunman who murdered three people at a food festival in Northern California on Sunday posted about a far-right book on Instagram moments before the attack.

-Law enforcement have reportedly identified Santino William Legan, 19, as the shooter who opened fire at the Gilroy Garlic Festival on Sunday evening.
+Law enforcement on Monday identified Santino William Legan, 19, as the shooter who opened fire at the Gilroy Garlic Festival.
 Police said Legan dodged security at the festival’s entrance by cutting through a fence to gain entry.
-Once inside, witnesses said he sprayed gunfire on the crowd with a rifle before police killed him.
+Once inside, witnesses said he sprayed gunfire on the crowd with an “assault-style rifle” before police killed him.

+Authorities said Monday they were still investigating reports of a second suspect and whether Legan had ties to any group.

 Shortly before the shooting around 6 p.m., Legan posted a picture from the festival on his now-deleted Instagram account reviewed by The Daily Beast.
 “Ayyy garlic festival time,” he wrote.
 “Come get wasted on overpriced shit.”